 *Please note.
-The STD clinic will be closed on the following dates in 2014: January 1, January 20, February 17, May 26, September 1, October 13th.
+The STD clinic will be closed on the following dates in 2015: January 19, February 16, May 25, September 7, October 12 and November 11.
 To view the NCDOH calendar, including dates of STD Clinic, go to Events.

 Services are available for anyone 12 years of age and older.

 No appointment is necessary, and clinics are free and confidential.

 treatment is offered for Chlamydia, Gonorrhea, Syphilis and other

 sexually transmitted diseases.
 Treatment is provided as indicated by